msadowski/weeklyrobotics/_posts/2020-05-11-weekly-robotics-90.md

 3) Meet Moxie, a Social Robot That Helps Kids With Social-Emotional Learning.
 <br>[IEEE Spectrum](https://spectrum.ieee.org/automaton/robotics/home-robots/moxie-a-social-robot-for-childhood-development)<br>
 INFO: While reading the previous article on doing a single thing well I've remembered this article about a social robot from [Embodied](https://embodied.com/) that is meant to help kids with social-emotional development.
 Since it's meant to be used up to once a day for a short period of time I can imagine it can be easier to get this right.
-I'm looking forward for some non-scripted demonstrator!
+I'm looking forward to some non-scripted demonstrators!

 4) ArduBee, a Ready-To-Fly Micro drone for Education and Swarming.
 <br>[discuss.ardupilot.org](https://discuss.ardupilot.org/t/ardubee-a-ready-to-fly-micro-drone-for-education-and-swarming/54362)<br>